NeuroTechSC/neurotechML/README.md

 | X_train.shape            | (1793, 3, 10)     |
 | X_test.shape             | (449, 3, 10)      |

-### **Data Preparation**
+### **Data Preparation and Considerations**

 We prepared the dataset using an 80/20 split, which resulted in an appropriate total count and phoneme distribution for both the training and test sets.
+It is important to take into consideration the fact that using a sliding window teachnique has generated training examples that may be adjacent and/or from the same phoneme recording that end up in both the training and test set, which could lead to data leakage.
+The choice of parameters, 10 and 10 (40 ms), was intentional, in order to have zero overalap while also creating enough training examples that could be used to make a real-time transcription model.

 ### **Model Summary**
 Model: "sequential_6"